Clir Risk assessment framework

 Clir’s risk assessment contains a comprehensive list of the top insurable events, along with a set of recommended mitigations.
 Clir Risk evaluates the mitigation options available and recommends the most cost efficient option.

 Clir’s team works to quantify the risk reduction benefit so that the client can make an informed decision about whether to mitigate the risk.
 Our team has extensive experience working with operations, site and OEM teams, supporting our clients’ risk mitigation implementations.

 A theoretical example of risk reduction in practice:

-Enhanced inspection regime to sooner identify damage before it turns catastrophic and to verify lightning protection integrity
+Enhanced inspection and monitoring regime to verify lightning protection integrity and identify damage before it turns catastrophic:

 Clir’s guided mitigation

 - A small fee was paid to have the O&M provider adjust the frequency and method of inspection

 - The contract was renegotiated at renewal to up the frequency of inspections